HiroNewf/Simple-Maze-Game/README.md

 # What is currently completed
 1. Base canvas
-2. Playing and player movements
+2. Player and player movements
 3. Collision detection
 4. Boarder walls
 5. The first maze